ICTU/quality-time/docs/src/usage.md

 #### Deleting sources

-To delete a source, expand the metric in the metric table, select the "Sources" tab and click the "Delete source" button.
+To delete the source of a metric, first expand the metric in the metric table.
+Then, select the "Sources" tab and click the "Delete source" button.
 The source is deleted and no longer used to measure the metric.

 ```{danger}
 Be careful, there's no way to undo your action via the user interface.